dfinity/portal/docs/developer-docs/backend/reproducible-builds.md

       }
     }

-Now, from the root directory of your canister project, you can test the reproducibility of your `dfx` builds as follows:
+Now, from the root directory of your canister project, you can test the reproducibility of your IC SDK builds as follows:

     $ docker build -t mycanister .
     ...